Frequently Asked Questions (FAQs)

 What arrangements for first aid do you have?

 We do not have a school nurse.
 If your child has an accident in school then the designated First Aider on duty will deal with it as necessary.
-If your child feels unwell, they should go and see their Pastoral Support Officer or their Head of Year who will assess them.
+If your child feels unwell, they should go and see pastoral support who will assess them.
 If they cannot find either of these, then they should go to Reception.

 Are there plans to change the uniform?

 What is the structure of the school day?

 School begins at 8:40am, although students should already be at their form before this time so that registration can take place.
 School finishes at 3:10pm.
 There are 5 x 60 minute lessons, a 15 minute break and a one hour lunch, 12:10 - 13:10.
 All students enter the school from 8.15am in a morning via the main gate.
 At the end of the school day, students can leave via the main gate or the Thorne Road exit.

 What should I expect in terms of homework?